yorkzach/startup/README.md

 I am going to use the required technologies in the following ways.

 - **HTML** - Uses correct HTML structure for application.
 Three HTML pages.
-One for home/dashboard and one for profiles and one for scheduling.
+One for home/dashboard and one for profiles/testimonials and one for scheduling.
 Hyperlinks to choice artifact.
 - **CSS** - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
-- **JavaScript** - Provides login, profile display, scheduling, display other appointments, backend endpoint calls.
+- **JavaScript** - Provides login, profile display, scheduling, display other appointments, display locations and service areas, backend endpoint calls.
 - **Service** - Backend service with endpoints for:
   - login
   - retrieving appointments